Quasinormal bulk-edge characters of gravitons in Nariai geometry: Denef-Hartnoll-Sachdev (DHS) prescription

 \section{Denef-Hartnoll-Sachdev (DHS) prescription}

 In this section, we briefly review the Denef-Hartnoll-Sachdev (DHS) prescription \cite{Denef:2009kn} to evaluate the one-loop determinant of a scalar field from an infinite product of quasinormal modes.
-In the DHS framework, one can think of the one-loop determinant as a meromorphic unction of the mass parameter or the conformal dimension $\Delta$.
-To understand this more explicitly, let us consider a complex scalar field in the black hole background.
+In the DHS framework, one can think of the one-loop determinant as a meromorphic function of the mass parameter $m^2$ .{ \footnote{In AdS/dS black-hole backgrounds, the mass parameter can often be traded for the conformal dimension $\Delta$ of the corresponding boundary operator; for a generic black-hole background, we keep $m^2$ as the analytic parameter.} To understand this more explicitly, let us consider a complex scalar field in the black hole background.
 The one-loop determinant can be written as

 We analytically continue $\mathcal{Z}^{(1)}(m^2)$ in a complex $m^2$-plane.
-The one-loop partition function $\mathcal{Z}^{(1)}(m^2)$ can be totally characterized in terms of its poles, zeros and its value at the asymptotic infinity.
+The one-loop partition function $\mathcal{Z}^{(1)}(m^2)$ can be completely characterized in terms of its poles, zeros, and its value at asymptotic infinity.
 In particular, we encounter a pole when the determinant is zero.
-This occurs when $m^2$ is tuned in such a way that there exists zero mode of the scalar field $\phi$.
+This occurs when $m^2$ is tuned in such a way that there exists a zero mode of the scalar field $\phi$.
 Let us denote the zero modes by $\phi_{*,k}$.
 The Euclidean zero modes $\phi_{*,k}$ correspond to solutions of the Klein-Gordon equation that are regular and periodic in Euclidean time.
 The index $k$ labels the Matsubara (thermal) modes associated with the compact Euclidean time circle, while $*$ represents all additional quantum numbers characterizing the spatial and internal structure of the mode.